aosabook/500lines/modeller/chapter.md

 ``````````````````````````````````````````

 The Ray-AABB selection approach is very simple to understand and implement.
 However, the results are wrong in certain situations.
 For example, in the `Sphere` primitive, the sphere itself only touches
 the AABB in the centre of each of its planes.
 However if the user clicks on the corner of the Sphere's AABB, the collision will be detected with the Sphere, even if the user intended to click
 past the Sphere onto something behind it.

 To address this limitation, a production modeller would use a more sophisticated selection algorithm.
-These algorithms are usually based on Ray-Object intersection, but there are many improvements that
-can be made over the AABB implementation.
+Increasingly accurate and fast algorithms carry the cost of increased complexity.
 For example, the picking algorithm could do an exact intersection test with each type of Node.
 Doing exact intersection means that each type of Node must have its own
 implementation of Ray intersection.
 Intersection with arbitrary objects is much more complex than AABB intersection, so there is also a performance penalty for using exact intersection.
 The performance
 penalty can be offset by using increasingly sophisticated algorithms for collision detection.
 Often, these will involve partitioning the scene, and only testing for intersection in partitions that are hit by the ray.

+For simplicity, we stick with this Axis-Aligned Bounding Box version of the picking algorithm.

 #### Transforming Nodes
 A selected node can be moved, resized, or colorized.
 When the `Viewer` receives a callback for one of these functions, it calls the appropriate function on the `Scene`, which in turn applies